 Bounties mark out one player on the map for you, in general terms, giving you a set amount of time to locate and kill him or her, and rewarding you if they die.
 Brilliantly, if you take out a bounty and someone else kills that player, you'll still get rewarded.
 There's no downside to picking one of these up - it'll tell you where a player is and you get XP just for starting it.

 Recons, meanwhile, point you towards a capture point for you to lock down, and can feel a bit riskier.
 They require you to stay still for a little while, sometimes out in the open.
+They'll tell you where the circle will next close, though, as a huge tactical benefit.

 The final word, though, is that these contracts aren't just good for loot and money - they also give you a short-term objective to aim for, and are a great way of making a match feel more structured and less like guesswork.
+Frankly, blazing out in a game where you ticked off a couple of contracts is more fun than hiding in one place for 20 minutes and then dying.

 6. Share your resources